2023 Philadelphia City Council election: Background

-In 2019, Philadelphians re-elected Jim Kenney to a second term as Mayor and 4 new councilmembers joined the City Council.
-Katherine Gilmore Richardson and Isaiah Thomas were elected to At-Large Seats.
-Jamie Gauthier beat Incumbent Jannie Blackwell in the District 3 Primary and Kendra Brooks made history as the first Third Party City Councilmember in Philadelphia as a Working Families Party candidate.
+In 2019, Philadelphians re-elected Jim Kenney to a second term as mayor and four new councilmembers joined the city council.
+Katherine Gilmore Richardson and Isaiah Thomas were elected to at-large seats.
+Jamie Gauthier beat incumbent Jannie Blackwell in the District 3 primary and Kendra Brooks made history as the first third-party city councilmember in Philadelphia as a Working Families Party candidate.

-In preparation for the 2023 Philadelphia mayoral election, 4 City Councilmembers resigned (Green, Domb, Parker, and Quiñones-Sánchez) to run or prepare to run for Mayor.
-While 3 were still considering running (Gym, Oh, and Bass).
+In preparation for the 2023 Philadelphia mayoral election, four City Councilmembers resigned (Green, Domb, Parker, and Quiñones-Sánchez) to run or prepare to run for mayor.
+While three were still considering running (Gym, Oh, and Bass).
 Council President Darrell Clarke announced a special election to replace the members.

 6th District Councilmember Bobby Henon resigned after being convicted of corruption charges and was replaced with Michael Driscoll.
 2nd District Councilmember Kenyatta Johnson was facing bribery charges in the months leading up to the election, but was acquitted on November 2, five days before Election Day.

 1st District

-Incumbent Mark Squilla is running for re-election.
+Incumbent Mark Squilla ran for re-election.